-Through the Division's strategic plan, Moving Maryland Forward: Sharpen the Focus for 2020, the DSE/EIS focuses on building the capacity of local Infants and Toddlers Programs, local school systems, public agencies, and institutions of higher education, to narrow the performance gap and enable all children to be kindergarten ready.
+Through the Division's strategic plan, Moving Maryland Forward, the DSE/EIS focuses on building the capacity of local Infants and Toddlers Programs, local school systems, public agencies, and institutions of higher education, to narrow the performance gap and enable all children to be kindergarten ready.
 The Division works collaboratively with other Divisions within the MSDE to improve performance on statewide accountability measures and achievement of the Maryland College and Career Ready Standards.
 Please refer to Attachment B, Differentiated Framework, Tiers of Engagement.